rscohn2/roco-home/docs/deployment.rst

 GitHub Actions on Azure App Service.

-In the Azure portal, create 2 App services, ``signalypy-collector`` and ``signalpy-analyzer``, with the following characteristics:
+In the Azure portal, create 2 App services, ``signalypy-collector`` and ``zignalz-analyzer``, with the following characteristics:

 ================  ==========
 Option            Value
 ================  ==========
-Resource Group    signalpy
+Resource Group    zignalz
 Publish as        code
 Runtime           python 3.8
 Operating System  Linux